NicksPatties/sweet/.github/ISSUE_TEMPLATE/tdd.md

 ### Non-Goals

-_Describe a list of items that are **not** included in this design document_.

-- _Item one_
+- _Non-goal one_
-- _Item two_
+- _Non-goal two_
-- _Item three_
+- _Non-goal three_

 ### Technical requirements

-_The below sections contains some sample considerations in your design._

-#### Additions/Changes to Endpoints
+#### New Entrypoints

-_These could be web server endpoints, or commands in a CLI application._
+_"Entrypoints" could be web server endpoints, commands in a CLI application, or something smiliar._

+- _Entrypoint name_
+  - _Request type_
+    - (GET/POST/...)
+  - Why is this new entrypoint needed?
+    - _Reason for why this entrypoint is necessary_
+  - Description of input/output contract
+    - _If request X is sent in with Y, then Z should be returned_
+    - _If command X is executed with Y flag, then Z should be returned_

+#### Additions/Changes to Existing Entrypoints

+- _Entrypoint name_
+  - _Request type_
+    - (GET/POST/...)
+  - Why is this change required?
+    - _Reason for why this entrypoint is necessary_
+  - Description of input/output contract
+    - _If request X is sent in with Y, then Z should be returned_
+    - _If command X is executed with Y flag, then Z should be returned_

 #### Storage Model Additions/Changes

 _These are changes to ways that data is stored in the application._

 - _Model name_
-  - Description of changes
+  - Additions and/or changes
-    - _These are the things that will be changed_
+    - _Change one_
+    - _Change two_
+    - _Change three_
   - How will existing data be handled?
     - _This is how existing data will be handled_

 #### UI Screens/Components

 - _UI component title_
-  - Description:
   - _A description of the UI component_

-_Place mockups of UI component here_
+  - Mockups: _Place mockups of UI component here_

 #### Data Handling and Privacy

 - _Type of data_
-  - Description
   - _A description of the data_
   - Why do we need to store this data?
     - _A reason why_
   - Anonymized?